mirceaulinic/mirceaulinic.github.io/_posts/2018-09-26-network-automation-at-scale.md

 Having ``start_proxies.sls`` referenced in the State Top file means that the State defined earlier is part of the Highstate.

-With this simple setup you can start up and manage multiple network devices without having to worry about maintaining your own infrastructure.
+With this simple setup, you can start up and manage multiple network devices without having to worry about maintaining your own infrastructure.
 This can be easily scaled to hundreds / thousands VMs managed by the Salt Cloud by moving the Cloud Profiles (i.e., the configuration from ``/etc/salt/cloud.profiles.d/``) into the Pillar of a Salt Minion (see [https://docs.saltstack.com/en/latest/topics/cloud/config.html#pillar-configuration](https://docs.saltstack.com/en/latest/topics/cloud/config.html#pillar-configuration)) and the [``cloud`` ](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.cloud.html) Execution Module which can be used to spin as many instances as needed.